AndreaMarangione/AndreaMarangione/README.md

 ## 🌐 Hello World

 I'm a full-stack developer specializing in the MERN stack.
-My experience comes from the design and software installation of industrial automatic systems located around the world.
+My experience comes from the development and software installation of industrial automatic systems located around the world.
 Software development is my passion, which is why I am always looking for improving myself to expand my skills.

 ## 🛠 Technology Stack